photon-collider/personal_blog_svelte/src/lib/articles/redesign-3.md

 ## Conclusion

 I had a lot of fun putting together this redesign.
-Indeed, this work marked a significant evolution in my design skills to the test and my vision for my website.
-I'm only just getting started in my design journey and I look forward to seeing what comes next.
+Indeed, this work marked a significant evolution in my design skills and my vision for my website.
+I'm only just getting started in my design journey and look forward to seeing what comes next.